DmitryOlshansky/blog/content/about.md

 ---
-layout: default
+title: "About me"
-title: About me
+layout: "about"
 ---

 I'm a computer science researcher with broad spectrum of interests.
 Over time my focus changed from Robotics to AI to Compilers and Runtimes.